NOTE: Analysis is mixed in with the relation of

 (13) Outside, we see the old mill across the street.

 Okay, let's stop here for a moment before continuing.
-First, we have the problems of the doppels and tulpas and now we have Chad eating two meals.
+First, we have the problems of the doppels and Dougie and now we have Chad eating two meals.
 This might mean nothing.
 Or it could mean everything concerning the false, duplicitous Chad who is working behind their backs letting drugs through.

 Second, we have a timeline problem with Lucy, who is not even there.
 Instead of this just being something that everyone says who isn't on the clock, what if we consider we're supposed to pay attention to what Lucy says.
 She's there but she's not.
 I don't know.

-And they didn't have to show the saw mill across from the sheriff's department ever, if they hadn't shown it there up until now.
+They didn't have to show the saw mill across from the sheriff's department ever, if they hadn't shown it there up until now.
 But now they are showing it there with the intention of eliciting, "What?
 What's the saw mill doing there?!"

 (19-21) Bobby gives the device to Frank who is now able to open it, sliding one end out of the other.
 (22) He sees inside a slip of rolled paper (23) and extracts it.